When

 Since 2015, Codefreeze has happened every year around January.
 In 2019 we had about 35 participants plus their family and friends, 40 in 2020, 50 participants in 2023 and around 80 in 2024.

-To get an idea of what happens at Codefreeze, you can find the conference schedules on Trello.
+To get an idea of what happens at Codefreeze, you can find the conference schedules on Wekan (2025) and Trello (until 2024).
 Most Codefreeze topics (green) have additional information in links in the cards.

 The Trello board is also used for coordinating travel arrangements and planning the next Codefreeze, so it’s good to check it out in advance.